sebmate/MagicQuartz-TechDemo/README.md

 This repository contains an open source hardware design of a turntable speedbox that is capable of running the [MagicQuartz](https://www.mate-labs.de/magicquartz) firmware.

 The speedbox implements a simple AC inverter (based on a class D audio amplifier and a toroidal transformer) and changes the generated AC frequency to control the speed of the record player.
 Using an optical sensor, the speed of the turntable can be measured and a continuously corrected AC frequency can be generated.
-Note that this approach only works for record players with AC motors ( please refer to the MagicQuartz documentation for details).
+Note that this approach only works for record players with AC motor (please refer to the MagicQuartz documentation for details).

 The hardware design consists of two parts: